The basics of building and testing your NMEA 2000 Network

 Micro – the smallest size of cabling used for NMEA 2000 networking.
 Can be used to make up the backbone for smaller installations as well as instrument drops.

 Mid – an intermediate size of cabling that must only be used for installing an NMEA 2000 backbone. more suitable for larger NMEA 2000 installations.

 Mini – the largest size of cabling.
-Again, must only be used for installing an NMEA 2000 backbone.
+Again, it must only be used for installing an NMEA 2000 backbone.
 A popular solution for larger NMEA 2000 installations.

-100 metre reels of bulk cable, A2K-BULK-100M, are also available.
-When used with Actisense field fit connectors, this provides a complete solution for custom lengths of NMEA 2000 certified cable.
+100-metre reels of bulk cable, A2K-BULK-100M, are also available.
+When used with Actisense field fit connectors, this provides a complete solution for custom lengths of NMEA 2000-certified cable.
 Field fit connectors will be explained in the “Connections” section.